Multiple Sclerosis Clinical Fellowship

 - Basic science lab work and study design

-- Minimum of one publication on the fellow’s own research in a peer-reviewed journal, with mentor oversight
+- Minimum of two publications, one of which must be in the fellow's own research, in peer-reviewed journals, with mentor oversight

 - Participation at national/international MS annual meeting

 - Monthly evaluations of MS fellow and review with Fellowship Program Director

 - Weekly rotations through neuro-ophthalmology, urology, spasticity clinic, interventional pain, physical therapy, speech therapy, vestibular rehabilitation, neuropsychology, and other MS-related referral centers

 - Monthly lectures to third-year USF medical students on MS and related topics such as neuroophthalmology, NMOSD, etc.

 - Presentations to residents at Wednesday Morning Report Conferences